• Skip to primary navigation

 Sweet Potato Muffins laying in a staggered row sprinkled with toasted almonds, thyme and surrounded by crumbs.

-If you try this Almond Thyme Savoury Sweet Potato Muffin recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make these Almond Thyme Savoury Sweet Potato Muffins, let me know how they turn out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Sweet Potato Muffins laying in a staggered row sprinkled with toasted almonds, thyme and surrounded by crumbs.